 Lightweight/Ultralight Backpacking Sleeping Bag Buyer’s Guide:

-The Top 3 Sleeping Bag Filling Material Choices:
+The Top 3 Best Sleeping Bags Filling Material Choices:

 Next you need to consider the filling material.
 This can make a huge difference to performance.
 It’s the filler that holds the inner and outer shells of the bag apart, creating the air gap that gives you insulation.